-Since March 2002, apart from "Nationwide Public Offering LGB," "Citizen Participatory-type Public Offering LGB" have been issued.
+Since March 2002, apart from "Nationwide Public Offering LGB," "Citizen Participatorytype Public Offering LGB" have been issued.
 This is not only to diversify financing methods of public offerings targeting at individual investors but also to encourage the residents' participation in local government.
+The ordinary account is an account category used uniformly for local public finance statistics, combining the general account and special accounts excluding municipal enterprise accounts and eliminating moves between relevant accounts.